Book Editors – for novels, non-fiction and manuscripts – Jericho Writers

 Louise Walters

-Louise is an author, editor, mentor, and former indie publisher.
+Louise is a critically acclaimed author, editor, mentor, and former indie publisher.
 She is the author of Mrs Sinclair’s Suitcase, published by Hodder & Stoughton in 2014, and has self-published four further novels: A Life Between Us (2017), The Road to California (2018), The Hermit (2022), and We Are Family (2024).
 Louise Walters Books ran from 2017 to 2023, and published mainly literary novels and novellas.
 Louise was also the original publisher of fantasy author Laura Laakso’s Wilde Investigations novels, now published by Bloodhound Books.
 Louise continues to work as Laura’s editor on the series.
 Louise has a degree in Literature from the Open University, is an alumni of the Jericho Writers Self Edit Your Novel course (2013), and was a volunteer with the Womentoring Project.
-Find Louise on Twitter here: @LouiseWalters12
+Find Louise on Twitter here: @LouiseWalters12 If you’d like to work with Louise, get in touch with our Writers Support team; tell us about your book and what you’d like support with, and we’ll help you identify your next steps.

 Read more